-No, in many ways we aren't like traditional universities.
+No, in many ways we aren't like traditional colleges.
 We lecture only when absolutely necessary, ignore outdated theories and methodologies, and believe the best way to learn is through rigorous, focused application of cutting-edge principles and technologies.
 Projects, not lectures.
 Relevance, not tradition.

-Compared to the cavernous lecture halls at other universities, Neumont's classrooms are downright cozy and that's just the way our students like it.
+Compared to the cavernous lecture halls at other colleges, Neumont's classrooms are downright cozy and that's just the way our students like it.
 It means our classes are small and our students are receiving one-on-one attention from our passionate faculty.
 The rooms themselves are decked out with the latest tech, natch.